loveencounterflow/bricabrac/README.md

           * instead of string values, optional objects can be used; in that case, the string value becomes value of entry with key `location`
-          * another key `prefer` can be added; where present, first the value of `prefer` is tested, if it cannot be resolved, then `url` is used
+          * another key `prefer` can be added; where present, first the value of `prefer` is tested, if it cannot be resolved, then `location` is used
     * resolution:
       * URL is resolved (e.g. using `fetch()`)
       * when